psycopg/psycopg/docs/basic/transactions.rst

 Transaction management
 ======================

-Psycopg has a behaviour that may result surprising compared to :program:`psql`: by default, any database operation will start a new transaction.
+Psycopg has a behaviour that may seem surprising compared to :program:`psql`: by default, any database operation will start a new transaction.
 As a consequence, changes made by any cursor of the connection will not be visible until `Connection.commit()` is called, and will be